NatronGitHub/NatronGitHub.github.io/about.md

 ### Where can I donate to Natron?

 While we appreciate your generosity Natron does not currently accept donations.
+Currently all of our contributors have full time jobs and the amount we would likely receive from community donations wouldn't justify the administrative overhead of collecting them.
+With that caveat aside, if you are a corporate entity willing to fund development on a larger scale please do reach out!